Expected Exit Time for Time-Periodic Stochastic Differential Equations and Applications to Stochastic Resonance: Well-Posedness of Expected Duration PDE

-In this section, utilising classical results for the well-posedness of initial-valued parabolic PDEs, we will show the existence of a unique solution to the expected duration PDE (\ref{eq:ExpectedDurationPDE_Periodic}) for the associated $T$-periodic SDE.
+In this section, utilising classical results for the well-posedness of initial value parabolic PDEs, we will show the existence of a unique solution to the expected duration PDE (\ref{eq:ExpectedDurationPDE_Periodic}) for the associated $T$-periodic SDE.
 As mentioned in the introduction, we solve (\ref{eq:ExpectedDurationPDE_Periodic}) with typical PDE conditions rather than the stronger SDE\emph{ }conditions required for the rigorous derivation of the PDE.
 This has the advantage of a clearer exposition and key elements to solve the PDE.

-In this subsection, we associate (\ref{eq:ExpectedDurationPDE_Periodic}) with an initial-value boundary PDE problem and show that (\ref{eq:ExpectedDurationPDE_Periodic}) can be rewritten as a fixed point problem.
-We note however that (\ref{eq:ExpectedDurationPDE_Periodic}), as an initial valued problem, is a backward parabolic equation.
+In this subsection, we associate (\ref{eq:ExpectedDurationPDE_Periodic}) with an initial value boundary PDE problem and show that (\ref{eq:ExpectedDurationPDE_Periodic}) can be rewritten as a fixed point problem.
+We note however that (\ref{eq:ExpectedDurationPDE_Periodic}), as an initial value problem, is a backward parabolic equation.
 Such equations are known to be generally ill-posed in typical PDE spaces.
 By reversing the time, we introduce a minus sign thus PDE is uniformly elliptic and hence more readily solvable in typical function spaces.

 We give a general uniqueness and existence result via a spectral result of \cite{Hess_PeriodicBook} in $L^{p}(D)$.
 Specifically on $L^{2}(D)$, we show that if the associated bilinear form is coercive then one can apply a Banach fixed point argument to deduce the existence and uniqueness.
 This yields a practical way to numerically compute the desired solution.